connorpmullins/connorpmullins.github.io/_posts/2024-11-19-mental_model_where_are_we_going.markdown

 tags: mental_models morality
 ---

-*Disclaimer - I reserve the right to not be profound.
+*Disclaimer - I reserve the right to change my mind every time I encounter a new idea.
 I'm getting this out of my head for my own sake and will improve these posts as I have the time.
 Engage at your own risk.*

+Original Post Date: Nov.
+17, 2024
+Last Updated:

+~ CONNOR: Don't bury the lead - summarize my point (I'm cautiously optimistic about the future and I'm happy with the present) at the top

 <br>
 ## Baselines for this discussion
 ---